ddsooxo/Sac-State-CSC/CSC133/CSC133-README.md

 ## ⚠️ Disclaimer to students

 Please refrain from copying.
 I will not be held responsible if students copy any of the work presented here.
-Thank you.
+Only use this repository as *reference*.🤓 Thank you.

 # CSC 133 Object-Oriented Computer Graphics Programming